benjessop12/palantir/readme.md

 `bundle exec rake palantir:run`

-This analysis against the defined tickers and outputs the analysis to stdout.
+This analyzes against the defined tickers and outputs the analysis to stdout.

 `INTERVAL=5.seconds`